Privacy Notice for Apolline Training

-It is our Clients’ or Students’ responsibility to ensure that any changes to their personal information are notified immediately.
+It is our Client’s or Member’s responsibility to ensure that any changes to their personal information are notified immediately.

-Clients or Students who wish to exercise their rights under GDPR should contact the Operations Director, Samantha Spriggs at email@example.com
+Clients who wish to exercise their rights under GDPR should contact the Operations Director, Samantha Spriggs at email@example.com

-Clients or Students who wish to have inaccuracies deleted or to have information erased should contact Patricia Langley, Chief Executive who is the Data Controller at firstname.lastname@example.org
+Clients or members who wish to have inaccuracies deleted or to have the information erased should contact Patricia Langley, Chief Executive who is the Data Controller at firstname.lastname@example.org

 All individuals who have personal data held about them have a right to object to direct marketing and a right to restrict the processing of their information, including automated decision-making.

 Automated decision making involves all decisions made automatically i.e. without human intervention.
-We will always ask our Clients and Students to opt-in to any processes involving automated decision making.
+We will always ask our Clients and Members to opt-in to any processes involving automated decision making.

 We may send newsletters for direct marketing purposes when we have consent.
-When new Clients and Students register with us they are asked to opt-in to receive update information and newsletters.
-Existing Clients and Students have been asked to refresh their consent to continue hearing from us.
-Clients and Students who have not given their specific opt-in consent will not be sent anything they have not consented to receive.
+When new Clients and Members register with us, they are asked to opt-in to receive updated information and newsletters.
+Existing Clients and Members have been asked to refresh their consent to continue hearing from us.
+Clients and Members who have not given their specific opt-in consent will not be sent anything they have not consented to receive.

-As part of the service we are contracted to provide, we send our Clients and Students with whom we have a contract for services and support regular newsletters that update them on any:
+As part of the service we are contracted to provide, we send our Clients and Members with whom we have a contract for services and support regular newsletters that update them on any:

-- Changes to compliance blogs and CPD courses
+- Changes to Apolline’s compliance policies, protocols and templates

 - New policies, protocols or templates as they are developed